JRKinney/power_takehome/README.md

 4. Investigate results in the /outputs directory

-## Modelling Decisions
+## Modeling Decisions
 The main decision I have gotten stuck on in the time I have is how to linearly model the efficiency losses in the case when ramping causes the battery to flip from charging to discharging in the middle of an interval.
 The ouput power affects SoC differently in the case of charging and discharging.
 With charging, the SoC change is power * efficiency_loss and with discharging it is power / efficiency_loss.
 I haven't yet been able to figure out how to do this piecewise function in a linear way and that is what I would work on next with a bit more time.
+I started to think about some ideas in the `other_ideas` folder, but those are not convex.

 A couple other things I have included are a cycle per day limit (right now set to 5 so it makes no impact, but could be adjusted).
-I've included all of the inputs about the battery and problem into config files (battery and policy config json files).
+I've included all of the inputs about the battery and problem into config files (battery and policy config json files) so that those can be easily adjusted.

 ## Testing
 I have written a couple of tests for the basic logic of awarding the complete capacity of the battery when prices are very high (for energy and reg), charging fully when prices are very negative, and taking no reg awards when the prices are 0.
 These tests can be run with